spanners/dissertation/dissertation/appendices.markdown

-I would also like to gather self-reported, more "fuzzy" feedback on user's perception of their productivity -- pain points, advantages, etc.  they experience in using Language X to product a UI compared to Language Y (Declarative languages like Elm, etc)
+I would also like to gather self-reported, more "fuzzy" feedback on user's perception of their productivity -- pain points, advantages, etc.  they experience in using Language X to produce a UI compared to Language Y (Declarative languages like Elm, etc)

 I wish to verify, empirically, the comparisons and claims made on the [What is